This article first appeared in City Press newspaper, 13 August edition

 There are three main island attractions to see before you get into Venice proper – Torcello, a nature reserve and the most deserted and peaceful of the three; Murano, famous for its glassware, and, in the middle of the two, pretty Burano, what I call the Bokaap of the Adriatic.
 Famous not only for its kaleidoscopic facades, Leaning Bell Tower and lacemaking industry, it has the reputation of being the happiest island in Italy.
 Venice itself is an archipelago more than 100 tinier islands, all interconnected via 150 canals that are in turn spanned by 400 bridges, only four of which cross the Grand Canal.

 Nothing quite prepares you for the grandeur, romance and antiquated glory of Venice.
-One minute you’re enjoying an Aperol Spritz with the well-heeled at Caffé Florian on the Byzantine Piazza San Marco, and the next you’re dodging low-flying pigeons down dingy narrow lanes and stopping for an espresso and cicchetti (snacks) at an authentic hole-in-the-wall osteria (deli type bar) and rubbing shoulders with locals.
+One minute you’re enjoying an Aperol Spritz with the well-heeled set at Caffé Florian on the Byzantine Piazza San Marco, and the next you’re dodging low-flying pigeons in dingy narrow lanes and stopping for an espresso and cicchetti (snacks) at an authentic hole-in-the-wall osteria (deli type bar).
 The contradictions are wonderful.

 The must-see list in Venice includes the Grand Canal, Rialto Bridge and Market, Aman Hotel, the Basilica San Marco, Galleria Dell Academia complete with da Vinci’s drawings, the Ponte Dei Sospiri (Bridge of Sighs), and the Riva degli Schiavoni (Waterfront), among others.
 Grab a gelato and walk the city flat and even when a Venetian gives you directions, be prepared to get lost –it’s inevitable and part of the fun and you’ll likely discover secret squares (campi) and other hidden gems along the way.